Pullman, Washington: Culture

 Since 1989, Pullman has been home to the National Lentil Festival, a major community event celebrating the lentil legume grown in the surrounding Palouse region.
 The festival includes a lentil cook-off, Friday night street fair, Saturday parade and music in the park, and more.
 It is held in Reaney Park on the August weekend before fall semester classes start at WSU.

 Sports

 College sports are popular in Pullman; most support is centered on the Washington State Cougars who compete in the Pac-12 Conference in NCAA Division I. The football team plays at Martin Stadium, and their in-state rivals are the Washington Huskies with whom the Cougars play an annual rivalry game, the Apple Cup.
 The women's and men's basketball teams play at Beasley Coliseum, and the baseball team at Bailey–Brayton Field.
-Moobery Track hosts track and field, and historic Bohler Gymnasium (1928) is the home of women's volleyball.
+Mooberry Track hosts track and field, and historic Bohler Gymnasium (1928) is the home of women's volleyball.
 The challenging 18-hole Palouse Ridge Golf Club opened in 2008, an overdue upgrade of the nine-hole WSU course.

 The Greyhounds of Pullman High School compete in WIAA Class 2A in District Seven.
 Historic rivals are the Clarkston Bantams to the south and the Moscow Bears, in adjacent Idaho.